Image Loading Skip to content

 Certified COR Certified NOP Certified Gluten Free Kosher Vegan

 Our organic brown flax seeds are a rich source of alpha-linolenic acid (ALA), a mostly plant-based omega-3 fatty acid.
-For centuries, flax seeds have been prized for their health-protective properties.
-In fact, Charles the Great ordered his subjects to eat flax seeds for their health.
+It is said that Charles the Great ordered his subjects to eat flax seeds.
 So it's no wonder they acquired the name "Linum usitatissimum", meaning "the most useful."

 Just one tablespoon provides a good amount of protein, fiber and omega-3 fatty acids, in addition to being a rich source of some vitamins and minerals.